Primary Navigation Mobile

 What penalties can you face for having an illegal plate?

-By far the most unwanted penalty for having an illegal plate is the seizure of your whole car.
+Penalties for having an illegal plate range from a defect notice, all the way up to your car being seized.
 It might sound disproportionate, but the police are required to seize any evidence of an offence committed, which will best demonstrate how the offence has been committed in court.
 If the likelihood of conviction is higher by seizing the car, the police have the authority to do so.
 This can get pretty expensive, since there is a ‘release fee’ of £200, plus a storage fee of £20 per day.

 In most instances, provided you’re not a repeat offender, the police will take pictures of the illegal plate and write it up as a ‘vehicle defect’, giving the driver a form called a ‘vehicle defect rectification notice’.
 The driver then has 14 days to correct the issue through the proper channels, which will stamp the form to confirm the work has been done.
 The form is then presented, within the 14-day period, at a local police station and the matter is closed.

-If you’re in doubt, your nearest certified suppliers can be found on this gov.uk webpage and keep your registration plates clean.
+If you’re in doubt, your nearest certified suppliers can be found on this gov.uk webpage, and always keep your registration plates clean.